Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 +++
 author = "Logan Core"
-title = "Eternal Descent"
-date = 2024-05-10
+title = "Eternal Descent - Design Document" date = 2024-05-10
 last_updated = 2024-05-14
 show_comments = false
-categories = [
+hide_list_items = true
-    "Project"
-]
 +++

 {{% notice info %}}
 Replace me with banner image of some kind
 {{% /notice %}}

+{{% button href="./schedule" color="#ffdf00" font-color="#020202 "%}}Schedule{{% /button %}}

 ## **What is this game about?**

-Eternal Descent is a Single player First-Person bullet hell game which tasks the player with one goal:
+Eternal Descent is a Single player First-person shooter which tasks the player with one goal:

-Survive the onslaught of enemies long enough until the path to the next level is opened.
+Survive the onslaught of enemies long enough to defeat the Catalyst and unlock the path to the next level.

-Enemies will come out in waves which the player will need to deal with before the next wave spawns, enemies from previous waves will stay in the arena if they are not dealt with in time so the player will have to continuously stay on top of clearing enemies or risk being overwhelmed.
+Enemies will spawn in waves which the player will need to deal with before the next wave spawns, enemies from previous waves will stay in the arena if they are not dealt with in time so the player will have to continuously stay on top of clearing enemies or risk being overwhelmed.

+Enemies will have a "Frenzy Factor" that is influenced by the amount of others enemies surrounding them.
+If enemies start to bunch up and the arena gets crowded.
+The amount of frenzy will influence multiple stats on the enemy unit making them a more dangerous threat

 There will be 9 total levels, each representing a layer of hell from Dante's inferno literature.
 1. [Limbo](./level_1)